sanjay-saxena/simple-todolist-network/README.md

 }
 ```

-which updates the task's assignee field and upates the world state appropriately and the `Assign` transacton gets added to the immutable ledger.
+which updates the task's assignee field and updates the world state appropriately and the `Assign` transaction gets added to the immutable ledger.

 And, when a superhero completes a task, he/she can submit the `Execute` transaction.
 This will result in Hyperledger Composer invoking the following `onExecution()` function: